10xSebastian/tesseract/README.md

 It’s a challenge in any web development project to structure and organize all the css code.

-Existing css frameworks often try to introduce new principles.
-You always have to learn the new concepts behind, what is not simplifying the use of them.
+Existing css frameworks often disregard basic software principles.
+This makes the usage of them harder and your own software even harder to manage.

-This css framework is build upon existing software principles and terminology to help keeping things simple and manageable.
+This css framework is build upon existing software principles to help keeping things simple and manageable.

 ## Quick start guide